-

 Prioritizing Client Care Over "Case Management"

-Most people who are charged with DUI were originally pulled over for some other reason, usually a traffic violation such as speeding.
-In some cases, the officer's "probable cause" or reason for stopping you may not be warranted or even applicable.
-In such a case, if it can be shown that a police officer illegally stopped you, any other charges made against you, including DUI, must be dismissed.
+People charged with a DUI are typically pulled over for some other reason, usually a traffic violation like speeding.
+In some cases, the officer’s “probable cause” or reason for stopping you may not be warranted or applicable.
+In such a case, if it can be shown that a police officer illegally stopped you, any charges against you arising from that illegal stop—including DUI—must be dismissed.
+The downside?
+It can be difficult to prove that a police stop was illegal, and as such it requires an experienced Washington DUI lawyer who can convince a judge or jury that the officer was acting outside the bounds of their authority.

-For more information about illegal police stops and DUI arrests, you should speak to a DUI attorney at the DUIHeroes by calling 1 (800) DUI-HERO.
-We proudly serve Seattle, Everett, Lynnwood, Snohomish County, and throughout Washington State.
+For more information about illegal police stops and DUI arrests in Washington State, speak to a DUI attorney at DUIHeroes by calling 1–800-DUI-HERO.
+We proudly serve Seattle, Everett, Lynnwood, and throughout Washington State.

-When it comes to DUI cases, probable cause means that officers on the road need to witness (or otherwise detect) verifiable signs that a driver may be intoxicated.
+When it comes to DUI investigations, probable cause requires officers to detect, with all their available sense, verifiable signs that a driver may be intoxicated.
 This can happen while observing the driver operate their vehicle or during a stop that was initiated for another reason (such as speeding or a broken taillight).
+In drunk driving cases, probable cause can mean the difference between conviction and dismissal of all charges.

 Examples of probable cause in drunk driving cases include: